open-edge-insights/video-common/udfs/README.md

 # EIS Sample UDFs

 EIS supports loading and executing of native(c++) and python UDFs.
-In here, one can find the sample native and python UDFs to be used with EIS components like VideoIngestion and VideoAnalytics.
+In here, one can find the sample native and python UDFs(User Defined Functions) to be used with EIS components like VideoIngestion and VideoAnalytics.
+The UDFs can modify the frame, drop the frame and generate meta-data from the frame.

 ## UDF Configuration

 Below is the JSON schema for UDF json object configuration:

 ```javascript
 {
   "type": "object",